-With the exception of Prep & Year 1*, students attend an Autism Queensland campus part-time, in combination with attendance at their local school.
-They are grouped according to age, ability and needs with a maximum of six students per class group.
-The majority attend the school for two or three days each week during the school term, however a one day enrolment option is also available.
+Students attend an Autism Queensland campus part-time* in combination with attendance at their local school.
+They are grouped according to age, ability and needs with a maximum of six students per class.
+The majority attend the school for two or three days each week during the school term, however, a one-day enrolment option is also available.
 The decision for one, two or three-day placements is made on a case by case basis and is dependent on criteria which impact school attendance and/or access to (mainstream) school programs such as anxiety, social communication and behaviour.

-Each group is staffed by a teacher and at least one teacher aide with additional specialist, targeted and universal support provided by the school therapy team.
+Each class is led by a teacher and at least one teacher aide with additional specialist, targeted and universal support provided by the school therapy team.

-- Individualised Education Programs (IEPs), tailored to address the impact of ASD on students’ access to learning, developed in collaboration with the home school education support team and parents and carers
+- Personalised Learning Plans (PLPs) tailored to address the impact of autism on students’ access to learning, developed in collaboration with the home school education support team and parents and carers

-- Therapy support within the classroom and playground areas
+- Universal supports within the classroom and playground areas

 - Explicit teaching of skills addressing the function of behaviours of concern